BrandonDuBois1/WA-University-Crime-Data/README.md

 The data files are provided by the US Department of Education via their Campus Safety and Security annual reporting.

 ## Visualizations

+# 1: Arrests (per-capita) by University and Location
 This graph shows the arrests per-capita at each of the universities.
 It is broken out by location of arrest.
 ![Image](https://github.com/user-attachments/assets/78bfb54a-b444-4495-9fbb-36a4371f2029)

+# 2 Criminal Offenses by University Over Time
+This graph shows the number of criminal offenses per-capita over time at each university and compares them with one another.
 ![Image](https://github.com/user-attachments/assets/9894952c-26f4-4931-9b06-8327758be7e0)

 ![Image](https://github.com/user-attachments/assets/61467b4f-21b7-4bb5-9644-410567179dac)